Institute for Advanced Physics is established to advance

 will remain in trouble if we do not pay attention to physics:

-- Everything we know comes through the senses, so physics, the
+- Everything we know comes through what we know through the senses, so physics, the

 study of the physical world, is the first science.